The Beast (Revelation): Preterism

 Finally, the readers of Revelation were told to "calculate the number of the beast, for the number is that of a man; and his number is six hundred and sixty-six" (Rev. 13:18).
-John did not expect that his readers "who had understanding" to have any difficulty identifying the beast, since they could simply calculate the meaning of this number.
-"Neron Kaisar" (Νερων Καισαρ the Greek rendering, documented by archaeological finds), transliterated into Hebrew נרון קסר (Nrwn Qsr).
+John did not expect his readers "who had understanding" to have any difficulty identifying the beast, since they could simply calculate the meaning of this number: "Neron Kaisar" (Νερων Καισαρ the Greek rendering, documented by archaeological finds), transliterated into Hebrew נרון קסר (Nrwn Qsr).
 When using standard mispar hechrechi encoding of gematria, adding the corresponding values yields 666, as shown:

 The variant number 616 found in some manuscripts of the Greek text of Revelation may represent the alternative Hebrew spelling נרו קסר (Nrw Qsr) based on the Latin form "Nero Caesar".
 The variant probably existed to keep consistent the meaning of Nero as the beast.

 Historicism

 Historicism is a method of interpretation in Christian eschatology which interprets biblical prophecies as actual historical events and identifies symbolic beings with historical persons or societies in the history of the church.
-This interpretation was favored by the Protestant reformers such as John Wycliff and Martin Luther, as well as other prominent figures such as Isaac Newton.
+This interpretation was favored by the Protestant reformers such as John Wycliff, John Calvin, and Martin Luther, as well as other prominent figures such as Isaac Newton.

 According to this interpretation, the beast and false prophet were most commonly identified with the papacy in its political and religious aspects.

 The identification with the papacy is a viewpoint echoed by Seventh-day Adventist writers.
 According to the Seventh-day Adventist Church, the "image to the beast" represents Protestant churches which will form an alliance with the papacy, and the "mark of the beast" refers to a future universal Sunday law.
 Adventists have interpreted the number of the beast, 666, as corresponding to a Latin title Vicarius Filii Dei of the pope.
 The number 666 is calculated by using a form of gematria where only the letters which refer to Latin numerals are counted.